makeup/makeup-js/packages/makeup-panel-dialog/README.md

 ### makeup-dialog-open

-Fired when any dialog is opened.
+Fired when dialog is opened.

 ### makeup-dialog-close

-Fired when any dialog is closed.
+Fired when dialog is closed.

-### makeup-dialog-submit

-Fired when the input dialog is submitted.

-### makeup-dialog-cancel

-Fired when the input dialog is cancelled.